JoBdaT/RPS/README.md

 **Animation screen**

 The animation screen scrolls in the chosen weapons and animates the fight. the winner's weapon remains on the screen briefly while the loser weapon is "knocked off" the screen.
-In the eventof a tie both weapons remain on the screen briefly.
+In the event of a tie both weapons remain on the screen briefly.
 A segment of the js code is displayed below.

 ![Animation logic](img-README/Logic.PNG)

 **Code testing**

-To ensure funtionality testing functions were incorporated at speocic points in the js.
-This primarily allowed us to test the funtins nad features of the game as we moved along in makiing this game.
+To ensure funtionality, testing functions were incorporated at specific points in the js.
+This primarily allowed us to test the funtions and features of the game as we moved along in making this game.

 ![Test function](img-README/Test.PNG)